eellpp/pubScratchpad/memory.md

 habits form unconscious memories.
 The consiquence of this are actions which we do instinctively but are hard to reason about as we have no memory of them.

-> What our early human and hominid ancestors did need to remember was where to find food and resources, and the route home, and which plants were edible and which were poisonous.
-Those are the sorts of vital memory skills that they depended on every day, and it was—at least in part —in order to meet those demands that human memory evolved as it did.
+### Use different tricks to remember different things

->The principle underlying all memory techniques is that our brains don’t remember all types of information equally well.
+The principle underlying all memory techniques is that our brains don’t remember all types of information equally well.
 As exceptional as we are at remembering visual imagery (think of the two-picture recognition test), we’re terrible at remembering other kinds of information, like lists of words or numbers.

-To remember something, you have to make it exciting to yourself
->The general idea with most memory techniques is to change whatever boring thing is being inputted into your memory into something that is so colorful, so exciting, and so different from anything you’ve seen before that you can’t possibly forget it,

 Find some spacial memory that excites you and you can imagine it in mind
 > To use Simonides’ technique, all one has to do is convert something unmemorable, like a string of numbers or a deck of cards or a shopping list or Paradise Lost, into a series of engrossing visual images and mentally arrange them within an imagined space, and suddenly those forgettable items become unforgettable.